Father-son duo allegedly behind Sydney’s Bondi Beach shooting; 10-year-old girl among 16 dead

 Police said that 40 people remain in hospital following the attack, including two police officers who are in a serious but stable condition.

-Authorities said they were confident that there were two offenders involved in Dec 14’s incident.
-Police investigations are ongoing and police numbers have been increased in Jewish communities on Dec 15 morning.
+The authorities said they were confident that there were two offenders involved in the Dec 14 incident.
+Police investigations are ongoing, and police numbers were increased in Jewish communities on the morning of Dec 15.

 Australian Prime Minister Anthony Albanese visited Bondi Beach on the morning of Dec 15 and laid flowers near the scene of the attack, while some mourners wearing kippah, or skullcaps worn by some Jewish men, were seen placing candles and setting up tribute sites.